-Questions or concerns about curriculum should be directed to the appropriate teacher or Assistant Headmaster.
+Questions or concerns about student progress or curriculum should be directed to the appropriate teacher or Dean of Academics.

 Questions or concerns about student conduct or discipline should be directed to the Dean of Students.

 General questions regarding the school may be directed to the Office Manager or school office.